Emanabdelhalim/Unemployment-in-india-/README.md

-# Unemployment in India Analysis
+# Unemployment in India Analysis #CognoRiseInfoTech

 ## Project Overview
 This project analyzes unemployment trends in India using Python.
 We use libraries like `seaborn` and `matplotlib` to visualize the data and draw insights about the unemployment rate across different regions and demographics in India.